humanestandards/home/content/play/humane-powers.md

 In the Gesture above we use the 1st and 2nd Finger to show a Cyclical Relationship (Loop) between the 1st and 2nd Humane Powers respectively.
 Then show how the 3rd Power is a Function supporting another Loop (with the 1st and 2nd Powers of another Stellar Format - See below).
 The rest of our powers are the result of these functions and represented by the rest of the fingers spreading outwardly.

+In a matter of fact, the above gesture which is named "the Dharmachakra Mudra" in ancient Asian Epistemology, it shows the Dynamics of Natural Reasoning.

+A very interesting and rewarding Challenge is to attempt to Translate Human Hand Gestures - found in ancient sculptures and other kinds of religious art, and with the help of the Humane Standards.

 ### \__\_

 # ⭐ Stellar Format

 ![](https://humanestandards.com/images/Humane%20Powers.png)

-We have converted our Fundamental Humane Capabilities to the proceeding Powers, which are then being visualized through Stellar Formations.
+We have converted our Fundamental Humane Capabilities to the proceeding Powers, which are then being visualized through Stellar Geometric Formations.

-*   Each Stellar Point is being assigned with a Humane Power.
+*   Each Stellar Outer Point is being assigned with a Humane Power.

-*   There are lots of ways to learn how they associate with each other, and the easiest way is to begin with just One.
+*   There are lots of ways to learn them, and the easiest is to begin studying just One.

 *   Choose your favorite Star which contains Powers more Relatable to your work or general personality and use them as a Guide for the Organization of your Operations.

+*   Although it does not really matters when we Start to Practice, the choice that we make surrounding which hand we associate with a Stellar Format, the Full Sets of the Humane Standards present specific assignments for each Format and its designated Human Part (You may find them in our Playbook - Link below).

 *   🎁 *Bonus points to those who learn 2 Stars.
 One for each hand.*  🙌🏿 🙌🏾 🙌🏽 🙌🏼 🙌🏻